tnt-wolve/Skynet-Botnet/README.md

 ###    --freeze
     compile client into a standalone executable for the current host platform

-# Generate clients with the following features:
+# Generate clients with the following features :

 ### - Zero Dependencies
         stager runs with just the python standard library